zzp1012/zzp1012.github.io/content/posts/post-0.md

 ---
-title: "First Post"
+title: "Zeroth Post"
 date: 2021-02-06
-description: "My first post"
+description: "My zeroth post"
-tags: [first]
+tags: [zeroth]
 ---

 This post is used to test whether hugo works well.